costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 If most of my connections are relating content and ideas, it's great that the graph view looks cluttered.
 If not, then we might be wasting pages that *may be better used as blocks*.

 Just to be clear, this is not a nipick on visuals.
-Those nodes and connections represent lnked references, a backbone of Roam.
+Those nodes and connections represent linked references, a backbone of Roam.
 A great number of links without much content in them is not necessarily useful for connecting thoughts, because those links won’t be able to provide immediate insights about your notes.

 A concrete example may help you understand better what I'm trying to say.
 Say you're reading about killer bees and want to take some notes on this topic.
 You create a page titled `[[Killer Bees]]` and you tag it right away with `[[Entomology]]` since it's the field that studies insects.
-After that, you find an interesting connection between killer bees and human populations and create a page link entitled `[[Human Populations]]` inside `[[Killer Bees]]`.
+After that, you find an interesting connection between killer bees and human populations and create a page link titled `[[Human Populations]]` inside `[[Killer Bees]]`.

 Weeks go by and you figure you should revisit your notes.
 You go to the linked references (or use the graph view) of `[[Killer Bees]]` to understand how this page relates to other topics.
 If you link the hell out of your notes, your linked references section may end up including pages like: